colinsauze/SCW-tutorial/_episodes/07-optimising-for-parallel-processing.md

 #SBATCH --exclusive                    # request that we get exclusive use of this node
 #SBATCH --output output.%J                   # Job output
 #SBATCH --time 00:01:00                    # Max wall time for entire job
+# specify our current project
+# change this for your own work
+#SBATCH --account=scw1389
+# specify the reservation we have for the training workshop
+# remove this for your own work
+#SBATCH --reservation=scw1389_13
 ###

 # Ensure that parallel is available to us